 - Safe Systems Improvement Tool (SSIT)

 The tools are grounded in Transformational Collaborative Outcomes Management (TCOM).
 TCOM has a single vision of helping everyone involved with a system focus their efforts on helping people achieve their wellness goals.
 A series of feedback and coaching supports are provided within TCOM to translate the vision into measurable impacts.

 Those who use the TCOM approach have formed an international learning collaborative that interacts regularly through a blog, a training portal, and an annual conference.
-The 14th annual conference will be held in Chicago in 2018 and registration is now open for this conference.
+The 15th annual conference will be held in Palm Springs, CA in 2019; registration is now open for this conference.
 The conference allows participants to learn from each other about TCOM and the assessment tools.
 They also learn to adapt the tools to support data-informed decision making, improve systems and practice, and facilitate each agency’s ability to achieve goals for their systems and their clients.

 At Chapin Hall, the TCOM team consists of more than a dozen dedicated experts in child and family welfare, behavioral health, juvenile justice and education, while calling on additional specialized expertise from the broader Chapin Hall team.
 Together, they translate knowledge from science into practice for family-serving agencies across the globe.
 This practice in turn informs and builds on the science.